QcmPlab/CDMFT-LANC-ED/README.md

 The code structure is as follow:

-* The set of modules compile into a top layer named `DMFT_ED.f90`
+* The set of modules compile into a top layer named `CDMFT_ED.f90`
 * The actual implementation of the DMFT equations is case by case performed in a driver program, usually placed in the directory `drivers`.
-* In the driver code the user must includes the `DMFT_ED` module and call the necessary procedures to solve the DMFT equations.
+* In the driver code the user must includes the `CDMFT_ED` module and call the necessary procedures to solve the DMFT equations.

+ The only bath type implemented to date is the 'replica' one, in which the bath consits of multiple copies of the original cluster hamiltonian.
+ The bath can be initialized in two ways: one can pass the hamiltonian of the cluster as a matrix or as a structure consisting of an array of bath parameters and an array of basis matrices coupling to each of the formers.
+This second way makes easier to adhere to the symmetries of the model.
-An example, solving the Hubbard model on the one-dimensional Hubbard chain, is contained in the file `drivers/ced_hm_1dchaom.f90`.
+ An example, solving the Hubbard model on the one-dimensional Hubbard chain, is contained in the file `drivers/cdn_hm_1dchaom.f90`.

 ## DEVELOPMENT